hyprwm/hyprland-wiki/content/Configuring/Basics/Binds.md

 ## Submaps

-Keybind submaps allow you to activate aseparate set of keybinds.
+Keybind submaps allow you to activate a separate set of keybinds.
 For example, if you want to enter a `resize` _mode_ that allows you to resize windows with the arrow keys, you can do it like this:

 ```lua